 We earn a significant portion of our income from subsidiaries located in countries outside the United States.
+As of December 31, 2023, \$82.7 million of our total \$89.4 million of cash and cash equivalents were held by foreign subsidiaries.
 As of December 31, 2022, \$77.3 million of our total \$85.2 million of cash and cash equivalents were held by foreign subsidiaries.
-As of December 31, 2021, \$272.6 million of our total \$324.8 million of cash and cash equivalents were held by foreign subsidiaries.
 As part of our business strategies, we have determined that the undistributed historical earnings of our foreign operations for which we have not already recorded taxes will be deemed indefinitely reinvested outside of the United States.

 Our plans to indefinitely reinvest certain earnings are supported by projected working capital and long-term capital requirements in each foreign subsidiary location in which the earnings are generated.
 We have analyzed our domestic operation's cash repatriation strategies, projected cash flows, projected working capital and liquidity, and the expected availability within the debt or equity markets to provide funds for our domestic needs.
-Based on our analysis, we believe we have the ability to indefinitely reinvest our historical foreign earnings.
+Based on our analysis, we believe we have the ability to indefinitely reinvest our historical foreign earnings that would be subject to tax.
 If our expectations change based on future developments such that some or all of the undistributed earnings of our foreign subsidiaries may be remitted to the United States in the foreseeable future, we will be required to recognize deferred tax expense and liabilities and pay additional taxes on any amounts that we are unable to repatriate in a tax-free manner.